Updated: 4/26/2021 | What It’s Like to Be With a Narcissist

 He wanted to try at monogamy again and even gave me an ultimatum to be monogamous with him which really threw me for a loop.
 Did he really want to be with just me forever?
 It was very hard to believe seeing as how addicted he was to getting validation from women on dating apps and Instagram.

 I even entertained the idea.
 What would monogamous life be like?
 Boring.
 I wrote up what I wanted and that list did not include monogamy.
 I’ve known the lifestyle I’ve wanted for years and was not going to change it for him.

 I had fought for him to be in my life.
 Even my NP was willing to include him long term.
 Polyamory is not easy, but it’s doable and my narc assured me he was willing to make it work.
 I thought he could change for us.
 I thought I was worth it.

 I realized then that he could never change if he did not heal.
 He didn’t comply with our rules for a healthy relationship and this caused extreme stress on us.
 I would cycle through jealousy or not feeling important enough for him to be truthful and he would become exhausted from having to lie to new prospects about his relationship status.
-He would return to me each time and then veer off.
+He would return to me each time and then veer off without any communication.

 He will continue to run from friend to friend, girlfriend to girlfriend, job to job, etc., and find no real meaningful relationships because he’s constantly masking who he truly is.

 I learned that what I had done was exposed his bad behavior by demanding that he change if things were to work out between us.
 I wanted him to tell the truth and that request put him in a hard spot (narcissist injury).
 He reacted the way he did.
 I felt bad for a bit, then realized I am too old for this shit.
 We’re in our mid-30s FFS.
 Why is this happening?

 Time to Go Home